matteematt/fast-components-manifest/packages/web-components/fast-components/docs/api-report.md

 // @public
 export const fastBreadcrumbItem: (overrideDefinition?: OverrideFoundationElementDefinition<BreadcrumbItemOptions> | undefined) => FoundationElementRegistry<BreadcrumbItemOptions, Constructable<FoundationElement>>;

-// Warning: (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
-//
 // @public
 export const fastButton: (overrideDefinition?: OverrideFoundationElementDefinition<    {
 baseName: string;